 What happens during a shoulder replacement?

 During a shoulder replacement, your surgeon replaces the ball (humeral head) of the shoulder joint with a smooth, rounded metal head.
 They also replace the socket (glenoid) with a smooth, round plastic cup that fits the rounded metal head.
 Total shoulder replacement recreates the natural ball and socket anatomy of your shoulder joint.
-Dr. Graham and Dr. Szerlip may recommend shoulder replacement if you have arthritis of the shoulder joint and a healthy, intact rotator cuff.
+Dr. Graham may recommend shoulder replacement if you have arthritis of the shoulder joint and a healthy, intact rotator cuff.